Are you layering your Google audience targeting?

 No one searching for horse farrier needs to see an ad for a local walk-in pet clinic.
 The topics are similar, yes, but they’re not an exact match.

-To get you the best results possible, Google’s made it easier than ever to get that exact match.
+To get you the best results possible, Google has made it easier than ever to get that exact match.

 You can use all the general targeting options: keyword, interests, location, demographics, etc., and also take advantage of some of Google’s advanced audience features, including: